 It’s all about the little things

-I mentioned this in an earlier post, because I’m a firm believer in it – from a purely dollars-and-cents perspective, making your own coffee might not seem like a huge difference.
+I’m a firm believer in this – from a purely dollars-and-cents perspective, making your own coffee might not seem like a huge difference.
 But one of the key steps toward reaching financial freedom is making the small steps.

 Plus, I like to consider the fact that going to coffee shops means I pay several times more for coffee.
 An average trip to Starbucks means paying around $4 for coffee.
 But that huge $10 bag of coffee beans I buy (look right!) lasts me several weeks.
 I don’t know the exact math, but it works out to be something like 10-20 cents per serving.
 Huge difference there.